• Skip to main content

 Ally says “revise the original document” which I don’t have – what should I do?

 If Ally is finding the document, you can simply download a copy from your course.
 You would make changes to the copy that you download to correct the accessibility issue and then replace the problematic file with the updated copy.
-If the file in Blackboard is a pdf and you do not have the original Word file you used to create the PDF, you can convert the file back to Word, make any necessary changes, and then save it again as a pdf.
+If the file in Brightspace is a pdf and you do not have the original Word file you used to create the PDF, you can convert the file back to Word, make any necessary changes, and then save it again as a pdf.
 To open a PDF in Word, you will need to use the File menu to Browse for the file to open.
 In the file type dropdown menu, you would select “PDF Files” to bring up a listing of all PDF files in the current folder.

 arrow pointing to PDF File type in the Word dropdown menu